University of Frankfurt Institute for Social Research

-The Institute for Social Research (Institut für Sozialforschung, IfS) is a research organization for sociology and continental philosophy, best known as the institutional home of the Frankfurt School and critical theory.
+The University of Frankfurt Institute for Social Research (Institut für Sozialforschung, IfS) is a research organization for sociology and continental philosophy, best known as the institutional home of the Frankfurt School and critical theory.
 Currently a part of Goethe University Frankfurt, it has historically also been affiliated with Columbia University in New York City.

 History

 The Institute was founded in Frankfurt am Main in 1923, where it was (and As of 2005 once again is) affiliated with the University of Frankfurt am Main.
 It was founded by Felix Weil, a student of the Marxist philosopher Karl Korsch, with an endowment provided by Weil's wealthy father Hermann Weil.

-Its first director, Kurt Albert Gerlach, died before making his mark, and was swiftly followed by Carl Grünberg, a Marxist historian who gathered together fellow "orthodox" Marxists at the Institute, including his former pupil Henryk Grossman.
-Grünberg was followed by co-founder Friedrich Pollock.
+Kurt Albert Gerlach, who proposed the idea of creating the institute with Weil, was to be the first director of the Institute, but died in 1922 before he could take up his role.
+Instead, the inaugural director was Carl Grünberg, a Marxist historian who gathered together fellow "orthodox" Marxists at the Institute, including his former pupil Henryk Grossman.
+Following a non-fatal heart attack, co-founder Friedrich Pollock became acting director of the institute in 1928.

-Following a non-fatal heart attack, Grünberg was succeeded in 1930 by Max Horkheimer.
+Grünberg was officially succeeded in 1930 by Max Horkheimer.
 Horkheimer rapidly became the guiding spirit of the Frankfurt School, a group of thinkers that was born under his directorship at the Institute.
 Horkheimer edited the group's journal Zeitschrift für Sozialforschung (Journal for Social Research) and wrote essays defining a critical theory of society.

 The growing influence of the Nazis led the founders to decide in September 1930 to prepare to move the Institute out of Germany, by establishing a branch in Geneva and moving the funds to the Netherlands.
 In 1933, after the rise of Hitler, the Institute left Germany for Geneva and then in 1934 moved to New York City.
 In New York it became affiliated with Columbia University, and its journal Zeitschrift für Sozialforschung was renamed Studies in Philosophy and Social Science.
 It was there that much of the important work of the Frankfurt School thinkers began to emerge, and the Institute's residence in New York was likely partly accountable for its work's favorable reception in American and English academia.